‘This Is Us’ Star Milo Ventimiglia Kleenex Is ‘Mandatory’ For The Season Finale

 In an interview with the Huffington Post, the actor revealed how the finale is both emotional and stressful.
 Along with a good friend or puppy, Ventimiglia recommended that fans stock up on tissue.

-“Get ready,” he stated.
 “Get yourself a watching buddy, get some food, which you probably won’t eat.
 I don’t know, maybe you want a warm blanket or a puppy.
 Kleenex, probably mandatory.
 And yeah, get ready, it’s going to be a little stressful.”

 There’s no telling if the series will finally reveal how Jack died during the finale.
 Even if Jack’s fate is shown, Ventimiglia assured fans that his character isn’t going away any time soon.
 In fact, creator Dan Fogelman told Ventimiglia that Jack is sticking around even though he’s dead in present day.